Skip to main content

 You're applying to ten roles a week.
 You don't know which ones got viewed.
 You don't know which had the highest ATS score.
 You don't know whether the roles where you customized harder converted better than the ones where you didn't.

 Without tracking, every application is the same shot in the dark.
-With tracking, after thirty applications you start to see patterns — which titles convert, which industries respond, which seniority levels are ghosting you.
+With tracking, after thirty applications you start to see patterns.
+Which titles convert, which industries respond, which seniority levels are ghosting you.
 That data is what turns a job search from a guessing game into something you can actually run.

-JobJam uses a one-time credit model — no subscription, no auto-renewal.
+JobJam uses a one-time credit model.
+No subscription, no auto-renewal.
 See pricing →

 Start tracking your job search